EtkaKeremAllis/BCI-Pipeline-Cross-Session-EEG-Walk-Stop-Decoding/results/RESULTS.md

 The reported benchmark was executed with the Python interpreter shown above.
 MNE and scikit-learn were not installed and were not required by the pipeline.

-> Replace `d90700b6346e1fe2c1fdd37d180eeb4c67a1bcad` with the output of `git rev-parse HEAD` from the exact repository state used to generate the committed result files.

 ## Headline result

 The current best low-cost configuration uses only **three motor-area electrodes (C3, Cz, C4)** and reached **77.95% mean balanced accuracy** in reciprocal cross-session validation on `sub-02`.